WHAT IS A PATCH PANEL AND WHAT ARE THE BENEFITS OF USING ONE TO MANAGE YOUR CABLING?

 The Canadian government promised 50 megabits per second download speed for businesses by 2021.
 If you want to fully take advantage of your internet connection and your local area network bandwidth (speed), good cabling is crucial.
-Your network can quickly become disorganized especially if you add network cables over time especially if the work is not performed by professionals.
+Your network can quickly become disorganized especially if you add network cables over time and if the work is not performed by professionals.

 Enter the patch panel, a multiport extension device that allows you to easily organize, extend and configure your network.
 Here’s why you should use it in your business to manage your cabling.

 Without a patch panel, most businesses have a mess of network cables strung across their server room, server rack and even hanging loosely from the ceiling in many cases.
 IT specialists have to physically untangle and follow cables to know which cable connects to which device.

-With a patch panel the cables are terminated (which means connected) behind said patch panel and the front is a female port that is numbered and easy to identify.
+With a patch panel the cables are terminated (which means connected) behind the patch panel and the front is a female network port that is numbered and easy to identify.

 With a patch panel, you can also easily know which device is being disconnected from the network at any one time so it’s easier to perform a change on your network without risking the accidental disconnection of something critical like a backup batch for example.

-Terminating a cable is process by which the technician connects the cable inner wires to a patch panel, a faceplate or a simple network jack.
+Terminating a cable is the process by which the technician connects the cable inner wires to a patch panel, a faceplate or a simple network jack.

 These jacks are more fragile than the jack that comes with premade cables where they are encased in molded plastic and kept immobile.

-The more you connect, disconnect and reconnect those handmade cables the more you wear them down increasing the risk of damaging the cables connection to the jack.
+The more you connect, disconnect and reconnect those handmade cables the more you wear them down increasing the risk of damaging the cables inner connections to the jack.

-Since a patch panel features ports (connectors) it’s important to select a patch panel matching or exceeding the bandwidth of the type of cable you are installing.
+Since a patch panel features ports (connectors) it’s important to select a patch panel matching the bandwidth of the type of cable you are installing.

 For example, installing a Cat5e patch panel with Cat 6 cables can significantly reduce your network bandwidth and also impact the distance over which PoE can be used on your network.